 By considering the standards and practices outlined above, a parent is in a better position to proceed with altering an existing custodial order.
 Indeed, a parent is able to ascertain whether the foundational requirements of seeking a modification of custody exist in the first instance.

-If you have any questions concerning the modification of custody in NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation with a New Jersey custody lawyer.
+If you have any questions concerning the modification of custody in NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation with a New Jersey custody lawyer.